Hostages' families call Netanyahu 'obstacle to peace'

 Just days after his administration declined to hold Moscow accountable for an incident in which 20 Russian drones crossed the Polish border and were shot down by NATO members, he now says he wants to impose major sanctions on Moscow if NATO members stop buying Russian oil.

-President said NATO's commitment to win had been far less than 100%,
+In a lengthy social media post, the US president said NATO's commitment to win had been far less than 100%,

+and the purchase of Russian oil by some had been shocking.
 In a moment, we'll hear from our Washington correspondent on how President Trump currently views his relationship with Vladimir Putin.

-But first, just how much Russian oil oil are NATO's 32 member states still buying?
+But first, just how much Russian oil are NATO's 32 member states still buying?
+Here's our world news correspondent, Joe Inward.

+Europe's reliance on Russian energy has fallen dramatically, but it's not fast enough for many.
 Vladimir Zelensky said any countries buying Russian oil and gas were making money out of blood.

+So, what are the numbers?
 Before the start of the full-scale invasion of Ukraine, the EU got about 45% of its gas from Russia.
+That's expected to fall to about 13% this year.

 But even those reduced levels add up.

+Tom Keating is from the Royal United Services Institute.
 He says there are two countries in particular who pose a problem.

-The big problem when it comes to oil are Hungary and Slovakia, obviously the two countries in the EU that are closest to Donald Trump and countries countries over which Donald Trump certainly has influence.
+The big problem when it comes to oil are Hungary and Slovakia, obviously the two countries in the EU that are closest to Donald Trump and countries over which Donald Trump certainly has influence.

 The EU has previously committed to phasing out all Russian oil and gas by 2028.

 The United States wants that to happen faster, partly by buying supplies from them instead.
+But it's worth remembering, President Trump was speaking to NATO, not just the EU.

 Turkey is one of the biggest buyers of Russian energy, and persuading them to turn off the taps may be a far harder task.

 So what does President Trump currently think of his relationship with President Putin?
+Our correspondent in Washington is Arunadeh Mukherjee.

 He had really thrown his weight behind the summit in Alaska last month, where he had hosted President Putin for talks.
+He had rolled out that red carpet.

 There were smiles, warm handshakes.